-• Special Olympics Partnership: In 2017, a formal partnership was set up between Chernobyl Children International and Special Olympics International, for the development of sports and health-focused programmes in Vesnova and Glusk.
+Special Olympics Partnership: A formal partnership was established between Chernobyl Children International and Special Olympics International in 2017, for the development of sports and health-focused programmes in Vesnova and Glusk.
 This partnership was developed to support CCI's De-institutionalisation Programmes, by encouraging community integration, understanding and awareness.

-This programme has progressed in 2018, with residents of Vesnova training in varied sports, with some taking part in international competitions.
-These include athletics, soccer, volleyball, swimming and basketball.
+This programme has proven to be a great success, with residents of Vesnova training in varied sports, with some taking part in international competitions and receiving medals for their sporting achievements.
+Activities include athletics, soccer, volleyball, swimming, and basketball.

-•"Homes of Hope" Programme: CCI provides homes in which children who would otherwise be in institutions are brought up by foster parents.
+"Homes of Hope" Programme: CCI provides homes in which children, who would otherwise be in institutions, are brought up by foster parents.
 In response to the on-going institutionalisation of children in Belarus, CCI developed a programme enabling CCI to take children out of institutional care and place them in loving foster homes.
 CCI has purchased a number of houses which were subsequently renovated with the eventual placement of between 8 and 10 children with Foster Parents in each home.
 This programme started in 2006 and to date we have purchased and renovated a number of houses which has enabled the equivalent of 2 orphanages to be shut down.
-Whenever necessary, CCI volunteers travel to Belarus to complete refurbishment

-In 2018 we conducted ongoing visits to families in this programme as well as continuing refurbishment on homes that are in greatest need.
-5 houses were worked on in 2018 and there were approximately 180 children being fostered throughout the year.
-A key milestone was the handing over of deeds to a family of their 'Home of Hope', which signifies the next stage of the programme.
+In 2019 we conducted regular visits to families in this programme.
+Refurbishment and maintenance works were carried out on five Homes of Hope throughout 2019.
+There were approximately 180 children being fostered throughout the year.
+A key milestone was the handing over of deeds to two families for their 'Home of Hope', which signifies the next stage of the programme.

-3. Rest and Recuperation Programme: Since 1991, Chernobyl Children's Project International Limited (CCI) has brought over 25,500 children into Ireland on Rest and Recuperation and approximately 200 children come into Ireland to stay with volunteer host families on a bi-annual basis.
+3. Rest and Recuperation Programme:

+Since 1991, Chernobyl Children's Project International has brought over 26,000 children into Ireland on Rest and Recuperation and approximately 200 children come into Ireland to stay with volunteer host families on a bi-annual basis.
 This programme has expanded to include Long-term Care Programmes for children requiring critical medical attention and in-country Rest and Recuperation Camps in Belarus for children who are in recovery from cancer or cardiac surgery or who are too ill to travel.

-In 2018, almost 200 children were brought to Ireland through the Rest and Recuperation Programme during the Summer and at Christmas.
+In 2019, almost 200 children were brought to Ireland through the Rest and Recuperation Programme during the Summer and at Christmas.
 The children and young adults stayed with host families from all over the country.

 CCI is hugely dependent on the support of volunteer medical professionals, building volunteers, host families, fundraisers and donors without whom we could not provide the services to the sick and disabled children affected by the Chernobyl disaster.
-The Charity wishes to acknowledge the tremendous support it receives from its many volunteers and whose contribution to the organisation's charitable work is immense.
+The Charity wishes to acknowledge the tremendous support it receives from its many volunteers and whose contribution to the organisation's charitable work is immense